• Home

 The CobraHead Longhandle tool.

 9.)
 Beat-up old weeder.
 A cheapie screw-driver-like tool with a V-shaped blade on the end has been loosening my weeds for 20 years.
 What a bargain.
 Anything sharp and pointy does the trick, though, including an actual screwdriver.
-As my back ages, I find myself weeding bigger areas with a long-handled Winged Weeder, which has a V-shaped blade on the end that you scrape back and forth.
-I also sometimes use a CobraHead Long-Handle (shown at right), which is more like a fat hook on the end of a pole.
+As my back ages, I find myself weeding bigger areas with a long-handled Winged Weeder, which has a V-shaped blade on the end that you scrape back and forth, or a CobraHead Long-Handle (shown at right), which is more like a fat hook on the end of a pole.
 Both work pretty well if you’re careful not to get too close to plants you want to keep.

 10.)
 Me.
-Things never seem to be where they should be, so I spend a lot of time looking around for them.
+I’m becoming more well-worn and beat-up by the day.
+It doesn’t help that things never seem to be where they should be, so I spend a lot of time looking around the garage for them.

 • Home